kimamov/Three.js-Boids/README.md

 # Three.js-Boids
 Three.js Boids in 3d and 2d space.
 Watch or fly around with a swarm of angry cones.
-Tweak settings to create your behavior or maybe add your own mesh to make a swarm of of something nicer.
+Tweak settings to create your behavior or maybe add your own mesh to make a swarm of something nicer.

 # Usage
 git clone https://github.com/kantimam/Three.js-Boids.git